ErrorTzy/writings/notes/Peter_seminar_mind/GilberHarmanTheIntrinsicQualityofExperience.md

 > The dialectic here is the following: the antifunctionalist asks how functionalism can explain the sensation of redness when we are looking at an apple.
 And Harman is replying that if you are requiring me to explain the feature of experience, then there is no such thing; if you are requiring me to explain the feature of the represented object, it is explained by the apple itself because the redness is a feature of the object apple.
 > However, there is a mistake here.
 Harman earlier distinguishes two things: the intentional object, and the object in the world.
 And we (normally) only have ontological commitment to the former, but not the latter.
 But some properties, like being the angle of view belongs to the intentional apple, not the actual apple.
 The anti-functionalists' challenge is how to explain the additional features, like disgusting, or looking red, which we do not think is a property that is "really out there on the object".
 > (Additional comment on a property being "really on the object": if we think a property is really on the object, then we would judge the object changes if the object looses this property.
 For example, if I stand next to an apple, then the apple has the property of being next to me.
 If I move away, the apple no longer has this property, but we do not judge that the apple has changed.
 Therefore, the property "being next to me" is not "really on the apple")
+> In a shorter refutation, Harman is saying the features like being red is an intrinsic quality of the object; But our judgement of "really on the object" differs from this.

+## Perception and Understanding

+**The second objection**: A colorblind person can learn something new when they restore their color vision, even if they are completely knowledgeable about the functional description of colors.

 > What do we mean when we say we have an experience of somthing?
 In ordinary language, when we say we have a good/bad experience, most of the time we are talking about some non-representational states like satisfaction, fear, anger, joy, etc. The "experience" of seeing a tree, however, is hardly something we say in ordinary language.